Probing Gravitational Quantum Field Theory through Polarization Fingerprints of Gravitational Waves: Results in GQFT

-Skymap\ref{skymap} reveals that only specific fixed sky locations can effectively differentiate between GR and GQFT.
-The diagram shows several figure-eight structures, which correspond to some special cases, when the probe arm is perpendicular to the wavefront, there is no response.
-Because both gravitational waves in GR and GQFT are transversely polarized.
-Furthermore, the region surrounding this structure tends to exhibit a greater magnitude (redder color), which corroborates the earlier finding that the scalar mode is minimally affected by the detector's position, thereby accentuating the contribution of the b mode in this area.
-Additionally, the distinguishable sky positions are widely distributed for arm 23, suggesting that this specific arm orbit has a higher sensitivity to the b mode, potentially offering a more promising avenue for the detection of signatures predicted by GQFT.
+Figure~\ref{skymap} shows that only certain sky locations can effectively differentiate between GR and GQFT.
+The map exhibits several figure-eight structures corresponding to special configurations in which the detector arm is perpendicular to the wavefront and the response vanishes.
+This occurs because the gravitational waves in both GR and GQFT are transverse.
+Furthermore, the regions surrounding these structures tend to show larger discrepancies (redder colors), consistent with our earlier finding that the scalar mode is minimally affected by the detector orientation, thereby enhancing the relative contribution of the $b$ mode.
+In addition, the favorable sky locations are more widely distributed for arm23, suggesting that this arm has higher sensitivity to the $b$ mode and may therefore provide a more promising channel for detecting GQFT signatures.

-Our analysis focus specifically on distinguishing GR and GQFT through polarization responses, making the wave source details largely irrelevant.
-For far-field GWs, only the polarization response matters.
-The GR and GQFT responses appear broadly similar because the $b, +, \text{and} \times$ modes are all transverse, with the $b$ mode exhibiting isotropic transverse breathing.
-This symmetry makes it nearly impossible to simultaneously null both the $+ \text{ and } \times$ modes, motivating our focus on single-arm variations rather than interference measurements.
-Subtraction of simple interference of the dominant modes typically leaves only a small residual b-mode signal, suggesting that single-arm detection may be more sensitive to this polarization.
-In future, we shall consider more subtle interference configurations to enable better separation of the b mode.
+Our analysis focuses on distinguishing GR and GQFT through polarization responses, making the details of the source model largely irrelevant.
+For far-field GWs, the detector response to each polarization is the key ingredient.
+The GR and GQFT responses appear broadly similar because the $b$, $+$, and $\times$ modes are all transverse, with the $b$ mode exhibiting isotropic transverse breathing.
+This symmetry makes it nearly impossible to simultaneously null both the $+$ and $\times$ modes, motivating our focus on single-arm variations rather than interferometric combinations.
+Simple differential combinations of the dominant tensor modes typically leave only a small residual $b$-mode signal, suggesting that single-arm measurements may be more sensitive to this polarization.
+In future work, we will consider more sophisticated combinations to achieve better separation of the $b$ mode.